 In order to support the community of trust described above a student led Honor Council is elected annually.
-Their responsibilities and duties are governed by Policy #4000 of the school policy manual.
+Their responsibilities and duties are governed by Policy #4000.
 Each student suspected of being in violation of the Honor Code has the option of having their case heard by the Student Honor Council if a FERPA waiver is given.
 After the conclusion of the investigation, a recommendation will be made to the Director or designee.
 Cases not heard by the Honor Council will be adjudicated by the Director or designee.